awslabs/aws-iot-device-client/README.md

 For a real example look into our `.github/build.sh` script.

 **Other Architecture**:
-If you need to compile for an architecture that isn't currently supported.
-You can create a new toolchain based on the sample toolchains included in the `cmake-toolchain` folder.
+If you need to compile for an architecture that isn't currently supported, then you can create a new toolchain based on the sample toolchains included in the cmake-toolchain folder.

 ### Running the tests
 ```